 What is Temporary Cap & Its Uses?

 Dental treatments for a broken tooth may take time, even with an emergency appointment.
-On average, it requires a week or two to get a permanent cap.
+On average, it requires a week or two to get a dental crown on your broken tooth.
 Meanwhile, you may need to eat, speak, and smile without any problems.
 So, a temporary cap for a broken tooth may be a good solution for you until the dental treatment is over.

 Benefits of Temporary Cap for a Broken Tooth